mrustaa/ButtonClickStyle/README.md

 6) Add animation value `animationTypeValue` -  meaning means for some types - alpha or power

-- "Hide       .Alpha/.Flash"              - will change alpha for "self.view" from 0.0 to 1.0
+- "Hide       .Alpha/.Flash"
+will change alpha for "self.view" from 0.0 to 1.0

-- "Add        .Shadow/.Color/.ColorFlat"  - will change alpha for "add.view" from 0.0 to 1.0
+- "Add        .Shadow/.Color/.ColorFlat"
+will change alpha for "add.view" from 0.0 to 1.0

-- "Move       .Pulsate/.Press/.Shake"     - will change the strength of movement for "self.view" from 0.0 to 1.0
+- "Move       .Pulsate/.Press/.Shake"
+will change the strength of movement for "self.view" from 0.0 to 1.0

-- "TapGesture .Fave/.AndroidClickable"    - will increase bubble radius
+- "TapGesture .Fave/.AndroidClickable"
+will increase bubble radius

-- "Loading    .Glare"                     - no change
+- "Loading    .Glare"
+no change

 <!-- ![image](https://github.com/mrustaa/GifPresentations/blob/master/ButtonClickStyle/ui3.gif) -->

+## Init Programmatically

 7) If initializing programmatically
 There is a property `addViews` - allows you to pass views / layers